Jairik/Chick-Counting/data/README.md

-# skeleton for data created on 2/13/25
+# Data Storage

+Holds data collected on the pi, including pictures and videos.
+Will likely be integrated with Git Large File System (LFS) or integrated into a Database soon